 The Invasive Species Award Component recognizes anglers for reporting their harvest of certain eligible invasive fish species.
 "Invasive" describes a species that, when introduced into an ecosystem, aggressively establishes itself and has the potential to negatively affect native plants, animals or habitat.
-Currently there are 3 invasive fish species which naturally reproduce in Maryland or migrate into Maryland waters: Blue Catfish, Northern Snakehead, and Flathead Catfish.
-These are the species eligible for Invasive Species awards and there are 3 ways for anglers to enter: 1) Angler Award - fish meeting minimum award size are eligible; 2) State Record - fish exceeding the existing state record weight are eligible; 3) Angler's Log - fish harvested at any size are eligible.
-Multiple entries are allowed, but each fish can only be entered once.
-Prizes will be awarded for this component via random drawing and announced at the annual MFC Finale.
+Currently there are 3 invasive fish species which naturally reproduce in Maryland or migrate into Maryland waters: blue catfish, northern snakehead, and flathead catfish.
+There are two ways for anglers to enter: 1) Angler Award - fish meeting the minimum award size are eligible; 2) State Record - fish exceeding the existing state record weight are eligible.

-Each year a number of lucky youth anglers are invited to the Maryland Fishing Challenge Finale where they are awarded guided fishing trips.
-Youth anglers will be selected from members of the Maryland Youth Fishing Club (MYFC) who submit a post to Youth Angler's Log.
-There will be a quarterly random drawing from the entries and the winners names will be posted on line.
+Members of the Maryland Youth Fishing Club (MYFC) who submit their fishing reports to the Youth Angler's Log will be entered into a random drawing for prizes.
+Winner's names will be posted online.
 Visit the MYFC for additional information on how to become a member.

 Be sure to visit the Maryland Youth Fishing Club website for additional information on youth fishing.

 By participating in the Maryland Fishing Challenge, you agree to be mentioned by name in the media (i.e. newspaper, television, radio, internet, etc.) and photographed for use during Fishing Challenge promotions.
-Each winner is responsible for paying any and all taxes on any prize(s) won.
 You must provide your contact information (and those of your parent or guardian, if you are under 18 years of age) and your fishing license (if applicable) at the time of the inspection.
-DNR may certify that you are qualified before your name will be entered into the final prize drawing.